-北京烤鸭 - has to be done.
-A great place to experience this is the 大董烤鸭店 - there are three branches in Beijing but the one we tried was in the Chao Yang district.
+北京烤鸭 has to be done.
+A great place to experience this is the 大董烤鸭店-there are three branches in Beijing, but the one we tried was in the Chaoyang district.
 (Find it in the Lonely Planet).
-Not cheap at roughly $100 \, \overline{\pi}$ per person, but totally worth it.
-The vegetables here are AMAZING and they usually give free ice cream and lychees for dessert too.
+Not cheap at roughly 200RMB per person (including a couple of other dishes), but totally worth it.
+The vegetables here are AMAZING, and they usually give free ice cream and lychees for dessert too.
 It gets extremely busy so unless you want to queue for hours/not get in, reserve in advance.
-They'll probably only have slots left for earlier in the evening, up to 6pmish.
+They'll probably only have slots left for earlier in the evening, up to 6pm-ish.
+Duck du chine, right next to Dadong, is also very tasty.